 Like the founders of so many of the new clean eating grocery list items I have included here, the founders of New Barn wanted a clean, organic almond milk that tasted like homemade and only used simple, quality ingredients.
 When they couldn’t find one, they decided to create our own.

-And like I said, New Barn is the ONLY store-bought brand of almond milk I will buy (as of January 2018 anyway!)
+And like I said, New Barn is the ONLY store-bought brand of almond milk I will buy.
 It is rich, creamy and has the consistency of whole milk.
 It’s perfect for smoothies, baking or just drinking straight up.
-Our almost 17-year old son goes through a bottle a day.

 #9.
 Wildbrine Probiotic Sriracha